lokithe5th/TokenSwap/Readme.md

 It's gone forever.

 The catch?
 Well, the BuidlGuidl (or whomever they nominate to take their place) can transfer the ERC20 tokens out.
-This means that aside from the `0.001 ether` fee that they receive for access, they can go *degen* on themselves and resell the tokens should the swap price of a memecoin improve.
+This means that aside from the `0.001 ether` fee that they receive for access or new markets, they can go *degen* on themselves and resell the tokens should the swap price of a memecoin improve.

 ## Will your accountant be happy?